 Also, for those of you that have wondered, Meowlody is the one with white hair, Purrsephone the black.

 Girl Posse: To Toralei.
 They think of her as a sister.

 Single-Minded Twins: Averted via the diary showing their differences: Purrsephone is slightly less likely to prank and has a desire to breakaway from her sister while Meowlody is much more chaotic & slightly more dominant.

-Alpha Bitch: Toralei and Cleo cannot compare to Nefera's bitchiness.
+Alpha Bitch: Even Toralei and Cleo cannot compare to Nefera's bitchiness.

 Big Sister Bully: Very clearly enjoys tormenting Cleo and, based on how Cleo reacts to her, always has.

 The Cheerleader: Was this during her tenure at Monster High, the captain in fact, before passing on the reins to Cleo.

 Early-Bird Cameo: First mentioned in Clawd first & Cleo's second diaries before making an appearance one the webisodes.

 Establishing Character Moment: After making a grand entrance, she taunts and then blackmails her sister into doing her bidding after finding out about the party thrown behind their father's back.
 This is all within about ten seconds.

 Laser-Guided Karma: In "Monster Mashionals Part 2" Nefera uses the family idols to get her team of fearleaders to win, but this prompts the catgirls to help Cleo as they learned their lesson from last time and wanted to win fairly this time around.
 Ghoulia shows Scary Murphy a video of Nefera cheating, and in turn Nefera is stripped of her previous awards, causing her to give an anguish-filled, glass-shattering scream in defeat.